duganchen/electron-react-typescript-boilerplate/README.md

   		console.log("ping");
 	});

-Delete the following line so that it doesn't intefere with VSCode's debugger:
+	// Delete this so that it doesn't interfere with VSCode's debugger.

-	mainWindow.webContents.openDevTools();
+	// mainWindow.webContents.openDevTools();

 The loadURL call loads CRA's dev server; the loadFile call loads a path we'll set up next.